PeishiJiang/DART-PFLOTRAN/README.md

 # PFLOTRAN-DART

-This is an interface package for integrating [PFLOTRAN](www.pflotran.org) and [DART](https://www.image.ucar.edu/DAReS/DART/).
-This objective is to allow user to conduct data assimilation on PFLOTRAN by using DART utilities.
+This is an software framework for integrating [PFLOTRAN](www.pflotran.org) and [DART](https://www.image.ucar.edu/DAReS/DART/).
+The objective is to allow user to conduct ensemble data assimilation on PFLOTRAN by using DART assimilation engine.

 ## Prerequisites

-It requires the installation of PFLOTRAN, DART, and some Python packages.
+It requires the installations of PFLOTRAN, DART, some Python packages, and other utitlities (e.g., fortran compiler).

 ### Install PFLOTRAN